 Fear has a perpetuating effect on an active addict.
 In fact, it is typically the core reason substance use and abuse begins in the first place.
 Fear of facing oneself, feelings, past traumas and experiences, responsibilities, choices, etc., all seemingly play a starring role in the sudden need for escape.

 The fight-or-flight mode which results from fear forces individuals who have not yet learned to employ personal empowerment and self-control—sometimes referred to as mindfulness—to either act out aggressively toward the situation or flee from it.
 As such, when an emotion or past experience is the Boogie Man, there is no tangible element to run from.
 In those moments, we turn to substances to escape the pain or fight back the memories.

 Circle the Drain

 As anyone who has crossed the threshold from substance abuse into active addiction knows, this becomes a vicious cycle.
-The fear of facing the initial emotions, thoughts or experiences only multiplies and becomes amplified with new painful or negative emotions, thoughts, and experiences resulting from the substance abuse.
+The fear of facing the initial emotions, thoughts, or experiences only multiplies and becomes amplified with new painful or negative emotions, thoughts, and experiences resulting from substance abuse.
 The increased fear and need to suppress—“fight or flight” again—becomes the catalyst for active addiction.